-If you're in the middle of a divorce, you may file a joint return only if you are married at the end of the tax year (December 31) and both of you agree to the filing.
+If you're in the middle of a divorce, you may file a joint return only if you are married at the end of the tax year (December 31), and both of you agree to the filing.
 The box you check on your return is "Married filing jointly."

 Discuss the pros and cons of a joint return with your tax advisor and your attorney.
 Usually, but not always, your tax burden will be lower filing jointly, depending on your respective incomes, deductions, and credits.
 The main disadvantage of filing jointly is that both spouses are jointly and severally liable for taxes on the return, including any tax deficiencies, interest, and penalties.
-You can protect against this to some extent with a Tax Indemnification Agreement, discussed below.
-Also, the IRS may allow relief to a spouse who files jointly.
-The three types of IRS relief (“innocent spouse,” “separation of liability,” and “equitable” relief) are discussed in IRS Publication 971.

-You must file either “married filing separately" or “head of household" depending on your circumstances.
+If you're legally married at the end of the tax year, you can file jointly, but the IRS doesn't limit you to the joint return.
+You can file either "Married filing separately" or "Head of household" depending on your circumstances.
 Filing as head of household allows you to claim the standard deduction even if your spouse itemizes deductions and allows you to claim additional credits such as the dependent care credit and earned income credit.
-You may also be taxed at a lower rate.
-For you to be able to file as head of household, all of the following must be true:
+The IRS may also tax you at a lower rate.

 If you file as head of household, your spouse must file as married filing separately.
-Once you are divorced you may still file as head of household if you pay more than half the cost of maintaining your home for the tax year and your children live with you for more than half the tax year.
+Once you are divorced, you may still file as head of household if you pay more than half the cost of maintaining your home for the tax year and your children live with you for more than half the tax year.

 It depends.
 There is more than one type of separation, but not all separations are created equally.
 If you and your spouse stopped living together, stopped sharing expenses, and live separate lives, but neither of you filed official court documents, it will not change your tax status.
 You qualify as married even if you are separated as long as there is no final divorce judgment ending your marital status.